lennard134/TicketToRideLAMAS/index.md

 ### An agent's turn

 Consider now an agent's turn, say agent $$i$$, $$i\in\{1,\dots,m\}$$.
-This agent has two options:
+This agent considers three options, in this order:
+* Place trains on a connection between two cities to contribute to their own routes if they have the right number of train cards
+* Place trains on a connection between two cities to block another agent if they have the right number of train cards
 * draw train cards (either from the visible or not visible cards);

-* place trains on a connection between two cities (when having the correct amount of cards).
+In case an agent chooses to place trains on a connection between two cities, it can only claim a connection when it is part of the resulting shortest route or when it purposefully blocks another agent on its shortest route.
+With purposefully blocking an opponent, we mean that it must know the card of the agent, and it claims a connection on the shortest route of this opponent.
 In case an agent chooses to draw train cards, the agent can draw the first card from either the (5) visible cards or the closed deck.
-If the agent does not draw a locomotive train card from the visible cards, it can pick another card from either the visible cards (but not a locomotive card) or the closed deck.
+If the agent does not draw a joker card from the visible cards, it can pick another card from either the visible cards (but not a joker card) or the closed deck.
-In case an agent chooses to place trains on a connection between two cities, it can only claim a connection when it is part of the resulting shortest route or when it purposefully blocks another agent on its shortest route.
-With purposefully blocking an opponent, we mean that it must know the card of the agent, and it claims a route on the shortest route of this opponent.

-Lastly, when an agent cannot claim any connection anymore, since, for example, there is no possible route for its destination card anymore, and it cannot purposefully block another agent, the agent 'announces' that it cannot claim any routes (every turn). __(For now, for simplicity reasons, we assume this does not change the model, although it contains useful information.)__ This will be explained later and is found to be necessary as otherwise the game might continue infinitely, as the agents might always pick train cards.
+Lastly, when an agent cannot claim any connection anymore, since, for example, there is no possible route for its route card anymore, and it cannot purposefully block another agent.
+This will be explained later and is found to be necessary as otherwise the game might continue infinitely, as the agents might always pick train cards.
 When, after another agent's turn the agent can claim a connection again, this will be 'announced' too.